 - Epidemiology of traumatic brain injury (TBI).
 Dr. Brown and colleagues have established a population-based cohort of individuals with TBI using the resources of the Rochester Epidemiology Project.
 A recently funded analysis will expand this cohort and follow it over time to see whether these individuals develop Alzheimer's disease or related disorders when compared with a matched control group.

 - Providing brain rehabilitation services remotely.
 Dr. Brown and collaborators are testing the use of in-home motion sensing and communication technology (ReAbility) to provide brain rehabilitation services to individuals with impairment due to stroke, with care remotely directed and monitored by clinicians.

-As a Traumatic Brain Injury Model System Center continuously since 1998, the goal of the CONNECT clinical trial is to test a model of care that delivers specialized brain rehabilitation resources to patients and providers in underserved locations.
-It is the first study of this scope - four states (MN, IA, ND, SD), three health systems and two state departments of health - using electronic technology to improve care with no face-to-face contact.
+- Community-based randomized pragmatic clinical trials.
+Dr. Brown is project director of Mayo Clinic's Traumatic Brain Injury Model System Center.
+The goal of the current trial is to test a model of care that delivers specialized brain rehabilitation resources to patients and providers in underserved locations.
+The trial is occurring in Minnesota, Iowa, North Dakota and South Dakota among three health systems and two state departments of health.
+Web-based electronic technology is being used to improve system capacity, care access and outcomes with no face-to-face patient contact.

 Significance to patient care

-Dr. Brown's team designs community-based clinical trials so that the results can be immediately applied to clinical care in the real world, because the clinical intervention was tested in the communities in which it will be used.
-Research collaborators are community organizations, state agencies, and local providers who are involved in both the design and implementation of the research, making the process translational.
+Population-based epidemiology allows providers to estimate health care needs over time.
+Using this knowledge, Dr. Brown's team designs community-based clinical trials to address these needs so that the results can be immediately applied to clinical care in the real world, because the clinical intervention was tested in the communities in which it will be used.
+Research collaborators are community organizations, state agencies, private companies and local providers who are involved in both the design and implementation of the research, making the process translational.